Ahyysar/sortingdaemon/README.md

    - [Fabric API on CurseForge](https://www.curseforge.com/minecraft/mc-mods/fabric-api)
 3. Download the latest `sortingdaemon-x.x.jar` and put it in the same `mods/` folder.
 4. Launch the game.

+## How to use it
+- To sort your inventory, open it and press the key assigned for sorting (primary or alternative).
+- To sort any container, such as a chest, open it and press the key assigned for sorting (primary or alternative).
+- You can change the key binds in the game settings.

+## Known issues
+Unfortunately, **in creative mode**, the player's inventory will not be sorted.

 ## License